 Self-service launderettes are located on decks 1, 2 and 6 through 9.
 They are equipped with washers, dryers, an iron and ironing board, and vending machines to purchase detergent.

 The two pools on Deck 9 feature whirlpool spas.
 To get a chaise lounge (unpadded) on a sea day, arrive early, before breakfast.
 As is frequently the case, passengers claim these most-wanted spots with a towel and come back later.
 The 214-foot twisting waterslide on Deck 10 ends in a small pool, and Camp Carnival has a wading pool on Deck 12 near its facility.
 Serenity, the adults-only lounge area, spans decks 12 and 14.
 The lower level features comfortable chairs with footstools, as well as a couch under an awning, while the upper level is furnished with chaise lounges with folding hoods for shade.

 The Steiner Elemis spa, Deck 11, offers a range of massages and treatments from skilled technicians.
 Unlike spas on other ships, there is no area to relax while waiting for a service.
 Instead you sit in an empty chair in the adjacent salon and listen to the chatter of stylists and the buzz of blow dryers.

 At the gym, also on Deck 11, you can work out with free weights or on treadmills, bikes and other exercise machines.
 You can also sweat through spinning classes and stretch at yoga for extra fees.

-Other fitness options include a jogging track on Deck 11 with nine circuits equaling a mile, and basketball and volleyball courts.
-There is a golf-driving cage, and instruction is offered through the ship's onboard golf program.
+Other fitness options include a jogging track on Deck 11 -- nine circuits equal a mile -- and basketball and volleyball courts.
+There's a golf driving cage, and instruction is offered through the ship's onboard golf program.